bucketco/bucket-javascript-sdk/FEEDBACK.md

 ## Automated feedback collection

-When automated feedback collection is enabled the Bucket SDK will stay in contact with the Bucket service.
-When a user triggers an event used in a feature, and the user is eligible for being prompted for feedback, the Bucket service will push an event to the SDK instance.
-By default, this event will open up the Bucket feedback UI, but you have some abilities to intercept this event and add your own overrides to it.
+When automated feedback collection is enabled, the Bucket SDK will open and maintain a connection to the Bucket service.
+When a user triggers an event tracked by a feature and is eligible to be prompted for feedback, the Bucket service will send a request to the SDK instance.
+By default, this request will open up the Bucket feedback UI in the user's browser, but you can intercept the request and override this behaviour.

 ### Initializing automated feedback collection